 Make sure you are affording your chinchilla this time as often as possible.

-In case you miss a day or two from time to time, ensure you have your chinchillas cage set up correctly with some of the best toys and accessories to keep their little minds occupied.
+In case you miss a day or two from time to time, ensure you have your chinchilla’s cage set up correctly with some of the best toys and accessories to keep its little mind occupied.

-Some individuals state that it can even take years.
+Some owners have reported that it can even take years.
+But that’s unusual.

-However, it’s now been years for me, and each morning, like clockwork, she knows I’m coming down the stairs to interact with her, and she has her front two paws on the front of the cage greeting me with enthusiasm.
+For me she knows I’m coming down the stairs to interact with her in the mornings, and she has her front two paws on the front of the cage greeting me with enthusiasm every day.

 If it wasn’t for the days at the beginning where this didn’t happen, I wouldn’t think much of it.

-However, since I know she was more scared in the beginning shortly after adoption, I’m 100% confident that this my chinchilla displaying happy emotion to see me.
+However, since I know she was more scared in the beginning shortly after adoption, I’m 100% confident that this is my chinchilla showing that she is happy to see me.

 When we have company over for the holidays or just in general, we need to use the room where my chinchilla is kept as a spare bedroom.